fttlov/JCAdvance/README.md

 And will not be expanded until the transition to SDL, which is a long way off

 ## Credits
-* [DSAdvance](https://github.com/r57zone/DSAdvance) - that was the starting point for me. r57zone has done a really great job and I thank him for that.
+* [DSAdvance](https://github.com/r57zone/DSAdvance) - that was the starting point for me. r57zone has done a really great job and I thank him for that
 * [JoyShockLibrary](https://github.com/JibbSmart/JoyShockLibrary) for a cool gamepad library that makes it easy to get controller rotation.
 Also uses some code from this library and [JibbSmart snippet](https://gist.github.com/JibbSmart/8cbaba568c1c2e1193771459aa5385df) for aiming.
 * [ViGEm](https://github.com/nefarius/ViGEmBus) for the ability to emulate various gamepads and [HidHide](https://github.com/nefarius/HidHide/) for hiding them.
 * [HIDAPI library](https://github.com/signal11/hidapi) with [fixes](https://github.com/libusb/hidapi) for the library to work with a USB devices.
 The project uses this [fork](https://github.com/r57zone/hidapi).